 That said, selecting a phone can still be a challenging task despite the plethora of options.
 Several aspects like the hardware, software, optimisations and after-sales support still matter.
-While some companies can have the best specs on paper in a given price range, the lack of software optimisation can make those phones a poor option compared to others.
+While some companies may have the best specs on paper in a given price range, the lack of software optimisation can make those phones a poor option compared to others.

-In this post, we look at some of the best value for money options under Rs.
-20,000.
+In this post, we look at some of the best value for money options under Rs 20,000.

 Xiaomi Mi A1

 Weight: 165g | Dimensions: 155.4 x 75.8 x 7.3mm | OS: Android 7.1.2 | Screen size: 5.5-inch | Resolution: 1080 x 1920 | CPU: Snapdragon 625 | RAM: 4GB | Storage: 64GB | Battery: 3080mAh | Rear camera: 12MP + 12MP | Front camera: 5MP

 The result of Xiaomi's partnership with Google, Mi A1 supported by the search giant's Android One program is aimed at users who want a premium smartphone experience at low price.

 The Mi A1 reboots Google's Android One program which was at first created for budget OEM's so that they could give a great experience to users with the help of stock Android.

 With its reboot, Google has tweaked that a bit and will now focus on smartphone manufacturers that can give a good overall experience to consumers, both with hardware and software.